Join my community and get a

 Whatever the reason for your financial strain, honestly ask yourself, “Can I afford to live in this house?”
 Consider selling it and moving into a smaller and more affordable house.
 This can be tough and SUPER emotional, but the belief that our happiness is directly related to our home size or location simply isn’t true… especially if you can’t actually afford it.
 There is also the emotion of memories made in that house.
 That is probably the hardest part, but life has a way of always allowing us to make new memories wherever we are and in whatever season of life we are in.

 Are you really happy drowning in debt in a house you can’t really afford?

 Trust me.
-I've been there.
-We did it.
-We were in $40,000 of debt and decided to sell our 3,200 sq. ft. custom-built home and moved into a 700 sq. ft. townhouse.
+I’ve been there.
+I did it.
+I was in $40,000 of debt and decided to sell my 3,200 sq. ft. custom-built home and moved into a 700 sq. ft. townhouse.
 Were we a little cramped?
 Yes.
 But we were able to pay off a TON of debt, build an emergency fund, get on our feet again, and completely reset our financial future.
 Looking back, it was the best decision we could have made.
 And we made memories in that little townhouse.
 It has a special place in my heart.

-Trying out some online survey sites is a great way to make a little extra money on the side.
+Try out some online survey sites to make extra money on the side.
 This is something you can while sitting on the couch at night while watching TV.
 Every little bit adds up!

 A “Side Hustle” is just a something you do in your spare time to make a little extra money.
 Can you turn your hobby into something that makes money?
 What about music lessons, or walking dogs, or writing, or babysitting?